RomanPavliv/weather-app/README.md

 2. Unpack the app from .zip.
 3. Navigate to directory app.
 4. Run npm install to install dependencies.
-5. Run npm start to start the app should be running on port 3000.
+5. Run npm start to start the app, should be running on port 3000.